thybaoduongnguyen/COVID-life-time-reduction/README.md

 This repository contains code and data from Statistisches Bundesamt Germany for calculating the reduction in life-expectency because of Covid-19 deaths per age group.
 It is shown, that the reduciton in life expectancy from COVID-19 deaths increases with age.

 ## Repository Structure
+- Report
-- FileName: Description of file
+- Markdown file
+- Data
+- Presentation

 ## Disclosure Statement